How Healthy Is It for Businesses to Rely on Habits and Established Patterns?

 Habits as Markers of Identity

 In a corporate environment, the power of habits takes yet another dimension.
-In addition to the unique habits adopted by individual workers, habits can be formed at the level of the team, of the department and even of the organization.
+In addition to the unique habits adopted by individual workers, habits can be formed at the team-, department-, and even organization-level.

-When they are consciously and purposely defined and encouraged, these collective habits become akin to a corporate process.
-The way people are using the tools available to them, the way they are interacting and communicating (including the vocabulary they are using), the modus operandi they are relying on to perform tasks and activities, can all be elevated to “organizational habits” in order to improve consistency and alignment while boosting collective productivity.
+When they are consciously defined and encouraged, collective habits become akin to a corporate process.
+The way people are using the tools available to them, the way they are interacting and communicating (including the vocabulary they are using), and the modus operandi they are relying on to perform tasks and activities, can all be elevated to “organizational habits.”
+In turn, they can improve consistency and alignment while boosting collective productivity.

 The habits you grow internally will become an essential part of the firm’s daily routine.
-Ultimately, they’ll contribute to defining your identity as a business.
+Ultimately, they will contribute to defining your identity as a business.

 An Agile Mindset to Make the Most of Habits

-Relying on habits may save you precious time and help to create cohesion and efficiency at the organization level.
-But, on the flip side, habits can be associated with mental rigidity and inability to embrace change and novelty.
+Relying on habits may save you precious time and help create organizational cohesion and efficiency.
+On the flip side, habits can demonstrate an inability to embrace change and novelty.

-It’s well and good to use past experiences to inform and facilitate present decisions and actions, but this doesn’t mean that “the way we’ve always been doing things” is the best way.
+It’s well and good to use past experiences to inform and facilitate present decisions and actions.
+However, this doesn’t mean “the way we’ve always been doing things” is inherently the best way.
 Managers and workers should always keep their minds open to new approaches, methods, technologies and solutions — even if these are challenging their established habits.

 Habits can prove especially harmful when used unduly.
 Every action can’t be calcified into a process, every solution isn’t repeatable.
 Sometimes, trying to take a shortcut can actually cause you to lose your way altogether.